ppone/docs/guides/billing-portal.md

 Your billing portal is a self-serve website where your customers go to handle all things billing from your business.

 The billing portal is provided by Invoiced with no coding or extra setup required.
 Customers can access the billing portal anytime, anywhere.
-With your billing portal clients can do all of the following by themselves:
+With your billing portal customers can do all of the following by themselves:

 - view and pay invoices
 - download receipts for past payments